CarterPape/CarterPape.github.io/the-blog/_posts/2020-06-15-moabtimes-com-wins-first.md

 When building a new website, there is no need to reinvent the wheel.
 By that, I mean that there is no need to build something from scratch and make novel design choices in the process; many other sites have already made design choices worth learning from.

-The websites for [The New York Times](https://www.nytimes.com), [The Washington Post](https://www.washingtonpost.com), [Politico](https://www.politico.com), [Axios](https://www.axios.com), and other digitally-focused news sites have a lot to teach about designing a news site, including the location of the search bar, location and size of the masthead, screen width of articles, number of fonts used, layout of the front page, how much white space to use, how much text to use, how many images to use, …
+The websites for [The New York Times](https://www.nytimes.com), [The Washington Post](https://www.washingtonpost.com), [Politico](https://www.politico.com), [Axios](https://www.axios.com), and other digitally-focused news sites have a lot to teach about designing a news site, from the big things like front page layout and color scheming to smaller things like the location of the search bar, location and size of the masthead, screen width of articles, number of fonts used, how much white space to use, how much text to use, how many images to use, …

 These are websites with their own professional web designers that have iterated on the design of their sites for years.
 If there is anyone from whom to steal ideas, it is them.